 As you ascend the mountain you will be treated with some incredible views into the valley.

 The summit visitor center contains two restaurants and place to grab drinks and snacks to go as well as a gift shop and washroom facilities.
 If it’s cold out, sit in the comfort of the restaurant while enjoying the views.
 There are menus for breakfast, lunch and dinner.
-Or after your gondola ride get your caffeine fix at the Starbucks located in the lower terminal.
+Or after your gondola ride get your caffeine fix at the Starbucks locatoin the lower terminal.
 They new renovation has seen the addition an interactive interprettive exhibit, a multi-sensory theatre and a 360 rooftop observation deck.

 The observation decks at the summit complex and the various boardwalk trails offer scenic mountain views in every direction.

 The Banff Springs Hotel is very recognizable.
 You can see the Bow River flowing behind it and along the base of Tunnel Mountain.

 The Best Views From The Summit Are Along The Banff Skywalk Or Vista Trail

 To get the most impressive and revealing views climb an extra kilometer along the Parks Canada Vista Trail, known as the Banff Skywalk.
 It’s an easy self guided interpretive walk that takes you along the summit ridge leading to Sanson’s Peak Meteorological Observatory.
 In the early 1900’s, Norman Sanson climbed a trail up the mountain every week.
 For nearly 30 years he recorded the weather data at the historic stone building that is still standing.

 Keep your eye out for squirrels or marmots while walking around the boardwalks.
 You might even see Big Horn Mountain Sheep.

 For those wanting a more adventurous hike you can take the South East Ridge Trail that runs along the ridge of the mountain to the true Summit of Sulphur Mountain.